 Things to Consider

-Students get hands-on experience with technologies such as wireless controllers, thin access points, firewall appliances, Linux, VMware, cloud computing, and cloud storage.
+Students get hands-on experience with technologies such as firewall appliances and Linux.
 These technologies and others require cybersecurity professionals to plan and carry out security measures to protect an organization’s IT networks and related technology systems.
 Their responsibilities are continually expanding as the number of cyberattacks increases.

 The program incorporates some competencies of the below industry-recognized certification exams.